GCHQ: THE BREWERY

 We’re interested in creating good chemistry in its broadest sense – not just in the quality of the beer we brew, but using that to allow us to celebrate community and relationships across science, the arts, music, food, and social experiences, as well as beer & brewing.
 We might be biased, but we think Bristol is one of the best cities in the UK, and we’ll shout about that as much as we can.

 The brewery was started by Bob and Kelly in 2015, finding a home for the 10 barrel kit in St Philips in East Bristol.
-In February 2017 we were joined by Sam, who looks after all our great customers.
-On opening our brewery tap in April 2018 we brought Dan into the team, who ran the bar through the summer and then stayed on as our drayman.
-We are currently recruiting for a brewer – please see our blog page for the details.
+In February 2017 we were joined by the brilliant Sam, who looks after all our great customers and goes chasing new business.
+On opening our brewery tap in April 2018 we brought Dan in to run the bar; he stayed on when we closed for winter as our drayman and now sorts out our social media as well – he’ll be back beind the brewery tap bar this summer too.
 We pay a living wage.
 All our beers are unfined and unfiltered, so naturally hazy and suitable for vegans.

 It’s important to us to be open, accessible and inclusive, and ensure thoughtfulness and quality in everything we do.
 We also want to have FUN doing this, and we want you along for the ride!

 BOB: THE BREWER